mauricerizat/5-Bit-TEA-CFB-implementation/README.md

 This program is designed to encrypt/decrypt 7-bit ASCII characters.
 The use of non ASCII characters may cause undefined behaviour during the runtime of the program.

-K is a hardcoded global constant, therefore to change the bit value of the CFB program, the value of GLOBAL_CONST_K must be changed from the Task5.h file and the program must be recompiled.
+K is a hardcoded global constant (default value 5), therefore to change the bit value of the CFB program, the value of GLOBAL_CONST_K must be changed from the header.h file and the program must be recompiled.

 ## FILE IO